fbpx

 • Work with other specialists, if necessary

-• Assessing the cosmetic results—your dermatologist will monitor your progress to know when to stop your therapy.
+• Assessing the cosmetic results—we monitor the patient’s progress to know when to stop therapy.

 What Should You Do to Ensure the Success of Your Accutane Treatment?

-One of your priorities before starting this therapy is registering for the iPledge program.
+One thing to prioritize before starting oral isotretinoin therapy is registering for the iPledge program.
 This is a web-based pregnancy risk management program for individuals on Accutane or those planning to take it.

 The iPledge website has a list of requirements for both male and female patients.
 In a gist, they all involve strict protocols for preventing pregnancy during Accutane treatment and vice versa.

-Your doctor’s Accutane prescription lasts for only a month.
-You need to satisfy iPledge requirements—a negative pregnancy test and declaring two birth control forms—before you are given another.
+An Accutane prescription is good for only a month.
+Patients need to satisfy iPledge requirements—a negative pregnancy test and declaring two birth control forms—before they are given another.

-Aside from iPledge participation, you must also do the following:
+Aside from iPledge participation, patients must also do the following:

-• Take your Accutane pills as instructed by your physician.
+• Take Accutane pills as instructed by their physician.

 • Wear sunscreen when going outdoors.